JohnnyWick99/ElmhurstTreeSite/README.md

 Could be added:
--Make "Elmhurst University Trees" title look better -Password protected page for adding new trees to the database -Support for mobile version of the site
+-Make "Elmhurst University Trees" title look better

+-Page for adding new trees to the database with password

+-Support for mobile version of the site

--Replace the QR codes at the bottom with a link to a new page thats a more printable version of tree info and QR code -Add Leaflet map to top of index page with markers for every tree
+-Replace the QR codes at the bottom with a link to a new page thats a more printable version of tree info and QR code

+-Add Leaflet map to top of index page with markers for every tree

+-Add links to each Leaflet marker

+-Add quickwiki facts for each different type of tree